AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign.md

    - **[!UICONTROL Folder Path]**: Provide the path in your storage location where [!DNL Platform] will deposit your export data as CSV or tab-delimited files.
    - **[!UICONTROL Container]**: *For Blob connections*.
 The container that holds the Blob your folder path is in.
    - **[!UICONTROL File Format]**: **CSV** or **TAB_DELIMITED**.
 Select which file format to export to your storage location.
    - **[!UICONTROL Marketing actions]**: Marketing actions indicate the intent for which data will be exported to the destination.
 You can select from Adobe-defined marketing actions or you can create your own marketing action.
 For more information about marketing actions, see the [Data usage policies overview](../../../data-governance/policies/overview.md) page.
-Refer also to [Adobe-defined marketing actions](../../../data-governance/policies/overview.md#core-actions) in the same document.

 ![Campaign basic information](../../assets/catalog/email-marketing/adobe-campaign/basic-information.png)